reflectoring/infiniboard/README.md

 ## release
 To release infiniboard follow these steps:
-1. make sure all needed changes are pushed to `master` and the CircleCI build passed
+1. make sure all needed changes are pushed to `master` and the build passed
 1. create an [GitHub personal access token](https://github.com/settings/tokens) with `public_repo` privileges
 1. export your personal access token as environment variable `GITHUB_TOKEN`
 1. execute `github-promote-release.sh`